-Out of the 98 local authority pension funds that were considered in the analysis, 13 were removed from the main sample that we screened for fossil fuel investments because they failed to provide sufficient data (see Appendix 2, 'Methodology in detail').
+Out of the 98 local authority pension funds13 that were considered in the analysis, 13 were removed from the main sample that we screened for fossil fuel investments because we could not access sufficient data on their holdings (see Appendix 2, 'Methodology in detail').
 We estimated values for the fossil fuel holdings of these 13 using data from this research and relative rankings from the 2017 report Councils: Fuelling the Fire (Platform and Friends of the Earth, 2017).

-Table 1: Local authority pension fund

-investments in fossil fuels
+Table 1: Local authority pension fund investments in fossil fuels